 Apart from international relations, I focus on the relationship between violence and political party vote shares in conflict-prone societies.
+The main empirical pillars of my research include data collection, manipulation, visualization, and analysis.
+I use STATA, Latex, and a number of Python libraries to perform necessary research operations.
+As part of my research.

 I received my M.A. degree in Philosophy Department/Boğaziçi University, focusing on the social justice theory of F.A.Hayek.
 I have a B.A. degree from Philosophy Department/Bogazici University.